sreenidhithallam/dealership-booking-system/README.md

 # BookNow - Dealership Booking System

 ## Overview
 BookNow is an MVP program that would manage bookings for a Dealership.
 The program should be able to accept or reject bookings based on availabilities.

-### Tech Stack
+Initially I have built the project using REST and utilized Swagger UI.
+Later, I have added GraphQL support as well.
+Thus I have included both the REST endpoints and GraphQL endpoint in this repo with appropriate execution steps.

+## Technologies Used
+- NodeJS
+- GraphQL
+- LokiDB
+- REST
+- Swagger UI
+-  Mocha, Chai and Sinon

+## Highlights

+- The application is accessible by REST endpoints.
+- The application is accessible by GraphQL endpoint.
+- The application is accessible via Swagger UI Docs.

+- Backend is developed by Node JS.
+- Loki DB is used as an in-memory database.
+- Prettier is used as a  code formatter.
+- Eslint is used for lint-check.
+- Mocha, Chai and Sinon are used for testing

+## Project Details

 ### Definition
 - The working hours of a dealership is 9AM - 5PM